UrbanWill/rock-paper-scissors/README.md

 - JavaScript
 - jQuery.

-Pick rock paper or scissors by clicking on it, the computer is going to randomly make a choice and compare to the user's choice.
+Pick rock, paper or scissors by clicking on it, the computer is going to randomly make a choice and compare to the user's choice.

 In case of win or lose the score is going to be updated, the ring around the clicked icon is going to change color based on the result and a message will be displayed.